 VISIO DEI: JURNAL TEOLOGI KRISTEN (VD) is a scientific journal in Christian theology published and managed by Star's Lub Luwuk Banggai Theological College.
-VD publish research (original) articles, emphasize the novelty of the research and its benefits for the Christian theology development.
+VD publishes research (original) articles and emphasizes its novelty and its benefits for Christian theology development.
 Conceptual articles (reviews) can be published at the invitation of the Editor.

 The first edition was published in July 2019.

 Focus and scope: Biblical Studies, Ecclesiology, Tribal Religion, and Local Wisdom, Contextual Theology, Theology of Entrepreneurship, Feminist Theology, Child Theology, Christian Education.

 In each issue, VD provides 8 (eight) research articles, 1 (one) obituary article, and 2 (two) latest book review articles (published 1-3 years earlier) in Christian theology following Visio Dei's focus and scope.